unicode-org/icu-trac2jira/README.md

 - this is an incremental conversion. you can run it lots of times.

+- you might want to turn off email notification for the duration.
+    - just saying.

 - to just convert 1 ticket, etc. use a SQL query: `node try.js 'where id=13472'`

 - run `node try.js` to run the converter on ALL tickets.